-It is fairly likely that you have at some point experienced insomnia.
-Difficulty falling asleep and staying asleep is one of the most common complaints about sleep.
-This overview will define insomnia and detail the causes, symptoms and treatment options for this sleep disorder.
+Insomnia is one of the most common sleep disorders and is characterized by difficulty falling asleep or staying asleep.
+This overview defines insomnia and details the causes, symptoms and treatment options for this sleep disorder.

 What Is Insomnia?

 Insomnia refers to trouble falling or staying asleep.
 It can affect someone for a short time, such as a few nights or weeks.
 In other cases, the sleep disorder is chronic and can last for months or years.

 There are a few main types including primary and secondary.
 The sleep disorder is considered primary (or idiopathic insomnia) when it is not caused by or associated with a medical condition, psychiatric problem or medication.
 Secondary insomnia, on the other hand, is due to a medical condition, such as COPD or chronic pain, that is interfering with sleep.1